Indian Ocean garbage patch: Discovery

 The existence of the Great Pacific Garbage Patch, the first to be discovered, was predicted in a 1988 paper published by the National Oceanic and Atmospheric Administration (NOAA) of the United States.
 The prediction was based on results obtained by several Alaska-based researchers between 1985 and 1988 that measured neustonic plastic in the North Pacific Ocean.

 Research studying trash washed onto beaches in and around the Indian Ocean suggested that there would be plastics found in the water column in the Indian Ocean as well.

-As plastic items of neutral and positive buoyancy piles up in this infamous garbage patch, researchers and scientists have difficulty pinpointing their location due to treacherous currents.
+As plastic items of neutral and positive buoyancy pile up in this infamous garbage patch, researchers and scientists have difficulty pinpointing their location due to treacherous currents.
 For example, litter collected from Asia on both the western Indian Ocean islands and the eastern African coast send plastic pollution across the Indian Ocean via the South Equatorial Current.
 Although the Indian Ocean Garbage Patch collects mounds of plastic, harming marine life, researchers and scientists have also discovered two more garbage patches: the South Pacific Ocean Garbage Patch and the North Atlantic.
 Unfortunately, about 90% of the debris collected in these garbage patches is plastic, a detrimental threat to marine life's health.
 Plastic debris collects and washes ashore, thereby affecting living creatures' health.
 Due to strong currents, plastic debris washes ashore in various locations, diminishing environmental prosperity and harming living organisms.

 In 2010, the 5 Gyres Project set off on the first of its planned series of transoceanic voyages to determine whether the South Atlantic, South Pacific, and Indian Ocean gyres were affected in the same way as the North Pacific and North Atlantic gyres.
 On the Indian Ocean leg of their trip, they travelled between Perth, Australia, and Port Louis, Mauritius (east of Madagascar); each of the water samples they collected in the 4800 km between contained plastic.
 They found that the South Atlantic, South Pacific, and Indian Ocean gyres were affected in the same way as the North Pacific and North Atlantic gyres.
 Anna Cummins, cofounder of 5 Gyres Institute called the pollution they found "a thin plastic soup".